aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 - `road_A`, describing larger roads as polygons;

-- `road_L`, describing different including very small and unused roads as lines;
+- `road_L`, including very small or disused ones, as lines;

 - `swamp_A`, describing bogs as polygons;

 - `flora_L`, describing linear tree and shrub formations;

-- `build_A`, describing types of builtup areas.
-Version 4 available at the University of Latvia does not have all the classes as version 3, therefore version 3 is used.
+- `build_A`, describing types of built-up areas.
+Version 4 available at the University of Latvia does not include all the classes present in Version 3, therefore version 3 is used.

 ``` r